Pregnant and travelling

 Avoid sleeping above 3000 metres.

 Pregnancy has a higher risk of deep vein thrombosis following long trips by bus or aeroplane.

 Discuss with your doctor whether it is necessary to take treatment for vaginal fungal infections and/or urinary tract infections with you.

 The same measures apply if you want to become pregnant shortly before, during or after travelling.

-Pregnancy should preferably be postponed to one month after returning from a (sub)tropical country or three months after returning from a country with Zika.
+Pregnancy should preferably be postponed to one month after returning from a (sub)tropical country or three months after returning from a country with a Zika outbreak.